All Episodes

 Now, here's what we have to acknowledge.

-We've got to speak about these things as adults and deal with the underlying motivations and all of that as deep as we can until we can come to a level of um resolution that makes us understand the motivations and where everybody fit into this, because everybody's fucking guilty or no one is guilty.
+We've got to speak about these things as adults and deal with the underlying motivations and all of that as deep as we can until we can come to a level of resolution that makes us understand the motivations and where everybody fit into this.

 We're all innocent or everybody is evil.

-And it and it just depends on your perspective.
+And it just depends on your perspective.

-Um But now that we're at that world, we're trying to apply our morality to shit that happened in the past.
+But now that we're at that world, we're trying to apply our morality to shit that happened in the past.

 And we can't do that.

-We we have to look at it factually and openly with putting ourselves in the mindset of the people at the time.
+We have to look at it factually and openly with putting ourselves in the mindset of the people at the time.

 We don't have to excuse their actions, right?